mvanrongen/corestats-in-r_tidyverse/docs/cs2-practical-anova.md

 par(mfrow = c(1,1))
 ```

-In the first session we already created diagnostic Q-Q plots from our data, using `residpanel(plots = "qq")`, using the `ggResidPanel` package.
+In the first session we already created diagnostic Q-Q plots directly from our data, using `stat_qq()` and `stat_qq_line()`.
+For more specific plots this becomes a bit cumbersome.
+There is an option to create ggplot-friendly diagnostic plots, using the `ggResidPanel` package.
 For consistency with the `tidyverse` syntax used, we will use this from now on, but it is equally valid to use the base R functions.
 :::

 Create the standard set diagnostic plots using `ggResidPanel`: